mvolkmann/blog/src/python/python-compared-to-js.md

 Types can be specified in "stub files" with a `.pyi` extension instead of directly in `.py` files.

 Stub files for popular Python libraries can be downloaded from
 {% aTargetBlank "https://github.com/python/typeshed", "typeshed" %}.
 These are included as a submodule of mypy.
 See the typeshed link for instructions on installing them.
+Note that the number of libraries represented here is currently small and it does not contain stub files for many popular libraries including mathplotlib, numpy, and pandas.

 When creating your own stub files, create `.pyi` files with the same names as the `.py` files whose types they describe.